mcneel/developer.rhino3d.com/_guide_topics/cpp/what-is-the-rdk.md

 6. Breadcrumb navigation control similar to those found on file explorers.
 7. Task menu for performing actions on render contents.

 These editors are integrated with Rhino's tabbed pane system.
-Access them through the Rhino Render menu, the Rendering tool bar, or the editor commands.
+You can access them through the Rhino Render menu, the Rendering tool bar, or the editor commands.

 Lists of materials, environments, and textures are stored in the Rhino document.
 Each editor displays the relevant render content type as preview thumbnails.